Politics, Philosophy and Economics BA

 - Mathematical Methods for Economics 2

-The aims of the module are: 1.
-To provide an insight into the importance of mathematical methods in economics; 2.
-To introduce and apply a range of mathematical techniques to economic problems.
-Topics covered in the course include revision of algebra, functions, differential calculus, optimisation, an introduction to dynamic analysis, and an introduction to matrix algebra.20 credits
+The aims of this module are: 1.
+To give an insight into the importance of mathematical methods in economic analysis.
+2. To introduce a range of mathematical techniques.
+3. To give an understanding of how and when to apply the techniques.
+The module will include revision of basic concepts, algebra, equations, exponential and logarithmic functions, differential calculus, optimisation, geometry20 credits

 Plus one other first year module on this page.